UserSky21/Real-Time-Emotional-Intelligence-Engine-for-Proactive-Customer-Support/README.md

 ## How it works

-The website uses a pre-trained deep learning model to make binary sentiment classification predictions on text data.
+The website uses a trained deep learning model to make binary sentiment classification predictions on text data.
 The model is based on a Bidirectional LSTM architecture, which allows the model to process the text in both forward and backward directions, capturing both the past and future context of the text.

 The model is trained using a binary cross-entropy loss function and optimized using the Adam optimizer.
 The input text is first processed using an embedding layer, which converts each word into a vector representation.
 The embedding layer is followed by two Bidirectional LSTM layers, which process the text data in both directions.
 The output of the second LSTM layer is then passed through a Dense layer with a ReLU activation function, followed by a Dropout layer with a dropout rate of 0.5.
 Finally, the output is passed through a Dense layer with a sigmoid activation function, which produces a binary sentiment classification prediction.